G4ITTeam/g4it/services/frontend/README.md

 ### Getting started

-To start the project, follow these steps:
+To start the project, follow these steps :

 ```
 npm i